mgls23/Euler/README.md

 ## Requirements

 To run this project, you'll need the latest version of Python.
-Currently, this is Python 3.9 or above
+Currently, this is Python 3.11 or above.

+### Python 3.11

+* walrus operator (:=)

 ### Python 3.9